OSInside/kiwi/doc/source/concept_and_workflow/customize_the_boot_process.rst

   Tells a live ISO image the name of the squashfs image file which holds the OS root.
 Defaults to `squashfs.img`.

+``rd.kiwi.allow_plymouth``
+  By default kiwi stops plymouth if present and active in the initrd.
+Setting rd.kiwi.allow_plymouth will keep plymouth active in the initrd including all effects that might have to the available consoles.

 Boot Debugging
 ''''''''''''''